ArticlesBiology ArticlesFlower Diagram, Whorls and Functions

 Pollination is the process by which pollen, containing the male gametes (sperm cells), is transferred from the anther of the stamen to the stigma of the pistil in flowering plants.
 This transfer of pollen is crucial for successful sexual reproduction and the formation of seeds.

-What are the different whorls of a flower?
+What are the 10 parts of a flower and their functions?

 Chat on WhatsApp Call Infinity Learn